 If the gastritis symptoms persist even when the individual has stopped drinking, then a physician will usually perform an endoscopy.
 This is done to see if there are any other reasons for the abdominal pain.

 When alcohol is the cause of gastritis, it is not much good to treat it with medicines.
 This is because drinking alcohol will continue to irritate and damage the stomach lining.

 The only way to stop the symptoms of alcohol-induced gastritis is to either reduce your alcohol consumption or stop drinking altogether.
 Preferably, stopping all together.
 Stopping drinking would give your body the time to heal properly without being continuously damaged.

 Remember, you should never stop drinking alcohol without first consulting your physician/doctor.
 Alcohol withdrawal can be fatal if not medically supervised.

-If you suffer from gastritis and continue to drink excessively then you will continually suffer from gastritis and it will get worse,
+If you suffer from gastritis and continue to drink excessively then you will continually suffer from gastritis and it will get worse.

 There will be continuous pain in your abdomen and a bloated feeling.
 Your stomach will become so sensitive that many foods/drinks (not just alcohol) will irritate it.
-It is also possible that stomach ulcers will form.
+It is also possible that more serious health concerns such as Ulcers.